Muna (band): 2013–2019: Career beginnings, About U and Saves the World

-2020–present: Record label change and Muna
+2020–2024: Record label change and Muna

 In 2020, shortly after the onset of the COVID-19 pandemic, Muna was dropped by RCA for "not making enough money".
 It was then announced in May 2021 that Muna had signed with Saddest Factory Records, the record label founded by Phoebe Bridgers, which operates in partnership with Secretly Group's Dead Oceans.
 In September 2021, Muna released their single "Silk Chiffon" featuring Bridgers, their first since signing to the label.
 Rolling Stone called it a "buoyant track with an uncharacteristically bright declaration of queer love".
-The "Silk Chiffon" music video featuring Phoebe Bridgers is a tribute to the themes and visuals of the 2000s film But I'm a Cheerleader.
+The "Silk Chiffon" music video featuring Phoebe Bridgers is a tribute to the themes and visuals of the 1990s film But I'm a Cheerleader.
 Band member Naomi McPherson said it is "a song for kids to have their first gay kiss to".
 The song was chosen by a number of publications for their year-end lists of 2021, including Rolling Stone, Consequence of Sound, and The Line of Best Fit, who ranked it at number one.
 Muna later joined Kacey Musgraves on her 15-city winter tour between January and February 2022.